pawamoy/git-changelog/README.md

   -h, --help            Show this help message and exit.
   -i, --in-place        Insert new entries (versions missing from changelog)
                         in-place.
 An output file must be specified.
-With custom templates, you must pass two additional
+With custom templates, you can pass two additional
                         arguments: --version-regex and --marker-line.
 When
-                        writing in-place, an 'inplace' variable will be injected in the Jinja context, allowing to adapt the generated contents (for example to skip changelog headers or footers).
+                        writing in-place, an 'in_place' variable will be injected in the Jinja context, allowing to adapt the generated contents (for example to skip changelog headers or footers).